bytadaniel/clickcache/README.md

 - `DataWatcher`
 - `Chunk`

 It collects many single rows by uning `ChunkResolver`, then arranges these rows to chunks.
-When the chunk is ready, `ChunkResolver` passes it to your your handlers, where you are able to prohibit database insertion
+When the chunk is ready, `ChunkResolver` passes it to your your handlers, where you are able to process database insertion

-`Chunk` has a relation with `ChunkRegistry` and `DataWatcher`
+`Chunk` has a relation to `ChunkRegistry` and `DataWatcher`

 `ChunkRegistry` is a in-memory storage shared within all parts of the core functionality.
 It contains chunk metadata such as chunk state (is blocked or not, is consistent or not, is expired or not etc) and chunk refs itself